 - Where: 211 West Avenue Kannapolis, NC 28081

 These classes will be lead by Eddie Serano and will provide lessons in meditation and an opportunity to improve your state of mind!
 The class is capped at 10 new students.
 Those who took the class last spring are welcome to join again, but should bring their book from last spring.

 Classes will be on Tuesdays starting at 5:30pm with a flexible end time to allow for the freedom to meditate.
 For more information, or to register for the class, email Eddie Serano at firstname.lastname@example.org.

-Learning to Analyze Your Data in R – Workshop 3
+Learning to Analyze Your Data in R – Workshop 5: Functions

 During each session, instructors will utilize a provided data set that viewers can practice with.
 We will have experienced R users present at each meeting to answer any questions, and lessons will also be accompanied by a free textbook available online.
-The November workshop will focus on graphing your data in R, as well as exploring options for getting help while using R.
+The January workshop will focus on writing R functions, as well as exploring options for getting help while using R.